right-rudder/summit/src/content/blog/why-flying-yourself-is-worth-the-investment.md

 - Airplane Rental Cost

 Assuming you don’t have your own aircraft, you’ll have to rent one.
-Here at Red Arrow, the cost of flying a plane averages to about $150 per hour, depending on which aircraft best suits your needs.
+Here at Summit, the cost of flying a plane averages to about $150 per hour, depending on which aircraft best suits your needs.
 If you’re having trouble figuring out the best planes to rent, call your local aircraft rental service and they’ll point you in the right direction.

 - Travel Distance